jtcmedia/chocolatey-packages/t-rex/README.md

 We don't stop working on the miner even during holidays.
 We want you to get the best experience with T-Rex.
 Your best ideas will be implemented shortly.
 Feel free to contact us for help and suggestions.

+## Antivirus Alerts and Cryptocurrency Mining Warning

+In order to protect the miner from reverse engineering attacks, the binaries in this miner are obfuscated like how real viruses are.
+Therefore, it may trigger an antivirus alert.
+See [here](https://github.com/trexminer/T-Rex#antivirus-alerts). **Do not mine on a computer where you store your sensitive data.**

 ## Maintainer's Note

 I produce and maintain Chocolatey packages in my spare time, for free.
 If you use my packages, and appreciate the time and effort I put into making and maintaining them, please consider [making a small donation](https://www.buymeacoffee.com/jtcmedia).
 Thank-you!